What Is Production Efficiency?

 - Quality % = Good Count / Total Count

-Once you have these numbers, multiply them to find your Overall Equipment Effectiveness (OEE) score:
+Once you have these numbers, multiply them to find your overall equipment effectiveness (OEE) score:

 Availability % x Performance % x Quality % = OEE

 Your OEE score is a standardized way to measure how your equipment and processes are functioning.
-These scores can give you an easy way to track your production efficiency across shifts or longer periods of time and can ultimately indicate if processes need improvement.
+These scores can give you an easy way to track production efficiency across shifts or longer periods of time and can ultimately indicate if processes need improvement.

 OEE industry-standard group scores are: